 5. Keep it Cool

 Heat is the enemy here my friend.
-It won’t just kill the short term life, but it will shorten the longer lasting health also.
+It won’t just kill the short term life, but it will shorten the long-lasting health also.
 So, don’t ever let your laptop heat up to this extent that it needed a thermal shutdown.

 If you continuously have thermal shutdowns, then you should look into your laptop’s health.
 This situation will shorten the life of your battery pretty quick.
 So, keep your laptop as cool as possible.
 Or at least avoid any restriction of the airflow.